khellyReys/mcp-servers/README.md

 # Postman MCP Generator

-Welcome to your generated MCP server! 🚀 This project was created with the [Postman MCP Generator](https://postman.com/explore/mcp-generator), configured to [Model Context Provider (MCP)](https://modelcontextprotocol.io/introduction) Server output mode.
+Welcome to your enhanced MCP server! 🚀 This project was created with the [Postman MCP Generator](https://postman.com/explore/mcp-generator) and enhanced with a modern web interface.
 It provides you with:

 - ✅ An MCP-compatible server (`mcpServer.js`)
 - ✅ Automatically generated JavaScript tools for each selected Postman API request
-- ✅ Web-based frontend interface with SSE and HTTP streaming support
+- ✅ **NEW**: Modern web-based frontend interface with real-time capabilities
+- ✅ **NEW**: Server-Sent Events (SSE) and HTTP streaming support
 - ✅ Multiple connection modes: STDIO, SSE, and HTTP
+- ✅ **NEW**: Interactive tool execution with live results
+- ✅ **NEW**: Session management and activity logging

 Let's set things up!